 - Stand your pastry bag up in a tall glass to balance it while filling it with the batter

-- Gently poke any bubbles or holes with a toothpick before baking
+- Once you have piped your cookies, gently poke any bubbles or holes with a toothpick before baking

 - After piping the macaron cookie rounds, let the tray sit out for twenty minutes until the tops look drier than the cookie.